 They are provided with facilities for making hot drinks, (no hot food or drinks should be taken to dorms) toast, and warming food.
-Boys are expected to clean up after themselves and to leave this area clean and tidy.
+The boys will be given clear guidance with respect to Covid-19 restrictions and the use of the kitchen area.